Reaction, diffusion and nonlocal interactions in high-dimensional space: Introduction

 Various interactions plays a crucial role in phenomena such as developmental processes of multicellular organisms, behavior of biological populations, cell migration and neuronal information processing.
 The evolutionary dynamics of each factor involved in these phenomena depend on their interactions.
 These interactions give rise to spatiotemporal patterns and complex behaviors in each system.
 In particular, some interactions affect the distant objects globally in space as observed in the aforementioned phenomena.
 Such interactions are often referred as to nonlocal interactions or long-range interactions.
 The presence of the nonlocal interactions has been suggested by biological experiments in various contexts, including neural firing in the brain, pigment cells in skin of zebrafish, cell migration and cell adhesion.

-Kuffler experimentally demonstrated that the light response of a ganglion cell in the receptive field of the cat brain exhibits local excitation and lateral inhibition \cite{K1953}.
-This experimental result can be represented as a function, as shown in Figure \ref{fig1}, where local excitation and lateral inhibition correspond to positive and negative values, respectively.
-This function is referred to as the Mexican-hat function due to its shape, or the LALI function (standing for the local activation and lateral inhibition ) in context of pattern formation.
-Nakamasu {\it et al}. experimentally demonstrated that the presence of local inhibition and lateral activation among the pigment cells in the skin of the zebrafish through laser ablation control experiments \cite{NTKK2009}.
-Yamanaka and Kondo reported that cell to cell contact via the cellular projections between two types of pigment cells in zebrafish generates the local inhibition, leading to a run-and-chase behavior \cite{YK2014}.
-Hamada {\it et al}. further showed that pigment cells in skin of zebrafish extend cellular projections longer than the previously mentioned ones to transmit survival signals across the pigment stripe patterns \cite{HWLNHPK2014}.
-These studies on pigment cell interactions and skin patterns formation in zebrafish are comprehensively reviewed by Watanabe and Kondo \cite{WK2015}.
-Murakawa and Togashi experimentally demonstrated that variations in the strength of cell adhesion molecules in artificially cultured cells lead to changes in adhesion surface patterns \cite{MH2015}.
+\cite{K1953} experimentally demonstrated that the light response of a ganglion cell in the receptive field of the cat brain exhibits local excitation and lateral inhibition.
+This experimental result can be represented as a function, as shown in Fig. \ref{fig1} (a), where local excitation and lateral inhibition correspond to positive and negative values, respectively.
+This function is referred to as the Mexican-hat function due to its shape, or the LALI function (standing for the local activation and lateral inhibition ) in context of pattern formation. \cite{NTKK2009} experimentally demonstrated that the presence of local inhibition and lateral activation among the pigment cells in the skin of the zebrafish through laser ablation control experiments. \cite{HWLNHPK2014} further showed that pigment cells in skin of zebrafish extend cellular projections to transmit survival signals across the pigment stripe patterns.
+These studies on pigment cell interactions and skin patterns formation in zebrafish are comprehensively reviewed by \cite{WK2015}. \cite{MH2015} experimentally demonstrated that variations in the strength of cell adhesion molecules in artificially cultured cells lead to changes in adhesion surface patterns.
 It is also suggested that these cultured cells may sense the surrounding cell density by extending cellular projections longer than their body size.

 The nonlocal interaction is often modeled by the spatial convolution with an appropriate integral kernel representing distance-dependent weight and a variable representing the factor or density of individual organism.
 Let $u=u(t,x)$ be the unknown variable at position $x$ at time $t\ge 0$, and we assume that $K \in L^1(\R^n)$ is a radial integral kernel.
 In this paper, we mainly treat the nonlocal interactions described by the following form: